 Every client-agency relationship is different.
 But these guidelines can get you started on the right foot.
 You can adjust for the nuances of your situation as you need, but this will build a foundation for a strong, healthy, happy, (hopefully) long and successful relationship.

-If you have any more client-agency relationship tips, please share them in the comments.
+If you have any more client-agency relationship tips, please share this article on social media with your comments.

 Cover image by Joseph Kalinowski/Content Marketing Institute